 Data Privacy Statement

-The information provided on this form will be used by [SCHOOL NAME] to apply the selection criteria for enrolment in Junior Infants, and to allocate school places in accordance with the School’s Admission Policy and the School’s Annual Admission Notice.
+The information provided on this form will be used by Newmarket Girls’ School to apply the selection criteria for enrolment in Junior Infants, and to allocate school places in accordance with the School’s Admission Policy and the School’s Annual Admission Notice.

 Where a pupil is admitted to the school, the information will be retained on the pupil’s file.

-On acceptance of an offer of admission, this information will be entered in the School Administration System [NAME SYSTEM IF APPLICABLE] and will be uploaded to the Primary Online Database.
+On acceptance of an offer of admission, this information will be entered in the School Administration System Aladdin and will be uploaded to the Primary Online Database.
 The Primary Online Database (POD) is a nationwide individualised database of primary school pupils, hosted by the Department of Education and Skills.

-In the event of oversubscription, a waiting list of students whose applications for admission to [SCHOOL NAME] were unsuccessful due to the school being oversubscribed will be compiled, and will remain valid for the school year in which admission is being sought (See Section 13 – or relevant section – School Admission Policy).
+In the event of oversubscription, a waiting list of students whose applications for admission to Newmarket Girls’ School were unsuccessful due to the school being oversubscribed will be compiled, and will remain valid for the school year in which admission is being sought (See Section 13 – or relevant section – School Admission Policy).

 Where a child’s name is placed on a waiting list, and the child is not admitted to the school, the information provided on this form will be retained for the duration of the school year and will be securely destroyed thereafter.